FreePressUnlimited/Security_HQ/data-at-rest.md

 **WHAT**: Disroot is a project based in Amsterdam, it is maintained by volunteers and depends on the support of its own community.
 It offers online services including a cloud service using Nextcloud, an open source cloud-based file storage and collaboration software.

-**USEFUL FOR**: Safe cloud storage, syncing  and share of files, calendar, contacts and more.
+**USEFUL FOR**: Safe cloud storage, syncing  and sharing of files, calendar, contacts and more.
+Secure alternative to popular/commercial service providers such as Google.

 **PLATFORM**: Works across platforms, on both computers and mobile devices.